JEB12345/jeb12345.github.io/_posts/2019-06-14-Schematic_and_Layout_SUPERball.markdown

 ![Ground Plane](/assets/img/layout_ground.png "PCB layout of Ground Plane Copper Layer")

 > Note the missing copper pours around the 2.4 GHz antennas at the end of the board.
-This is done to prevent noise and reflections from the pours from interfering with the wireless signals.
+This is done to prevent noise and reflections from interfering with the wireless signals.

 ### Bottom of the Board and Bottom layer